exoplatform/exo-documentation/docs/Administration.rst

 When :ref:`unistalling the addon <AddonsManagement.Uninstalling>`, it's corresponding navigation remains in the platform.

+.. note:: To follow the below steps in eXo Platform 6, you shoud install the addon ``exo-layout-management``
+          which enables you to :ref:`edit site's layout and navigation <EditingSite>`.

 To completely remove it, follow these steps:

 1-  Switch to site's edit mode by clicking on Edit -> Site -> Edit Navigation